-Point of Ayre Lighthouse is three miles north of the village of Bride.
-It marks the northernmost tip of the Isle of Man.
+Point of Ayre Lighthouse is three miles north of the village of Bride and marks the northernmost tip of the Isle of Man.

-It was one of the first lighthouses to be built in the Isle of Man for the Northern Lighthouse Board.
+It was one of the first lighthouses to be built on the Isle of Man for the Northern Lighthouse Board.

 Four miles of coastline called the Ayres stretch between Rue Point and Point of Ayre.
-The name is derived from the Norse Eyre, meaning bank of sand or gravel, or gravelly beach.
+The name derives from the Norse Eyre, meaning bank of san, gravel, or gravelly beach.

-In July 1815 a Bill was passed to build a lighthouse at the Point of Ayre.
-At this time, neither the Northern Lighthouse Board nor Trinity House had rights to build lighthouses on the Island, and it was not until 1854 that an Act gave the Commissioners of Northern Lighthouses the power to erect lights or beacons on the Island.
+In July 1815, a Bill was passed to build a lighthouse at the Point of Ayre.
+At this time, neither the Northern Lighthouse Board nor Trinity House had the rights to build lighthouses on the Island.
+It was not until 1854 that an Act gave the Commissioners of Northern Lighthouses the power to erect lights or beacons on the Island.

-Work commenced building the lighthouse in late 1815 but was delayed initially due to the coastline’s high erosion rate, which forced the authorities to reconsider its initial specifications and location.
+Work commenced building the lighthouse in late 1815, but progress was delayed initially due to the coastline’s high erosion rate.
+This forced the authorities to reconsider its initial specifications and location.

-The lighthouse was finally completed in 1818, and a light first exhibited on 1st February 1819.
-It is now the oldest operational light on the Island.
+The lighthouse was finally completed in 1818, and a light was first exhibited on 1st February 1819.
+It is now the oldest operational lighthouse on the Island.

-The original apparatus consisted of 2-foot parabolic reflectors with Argand lamps, powered by paraffin vapour.
-The tower displayed a red and white alternate flash every minute, rotated by a clockwork mechanism which needed winding up every 90 minutes.
+The original apparatus consisted of 2-foot parabolic reflectors with Argand lamps using paraffin vapour.
+The tower displayed a red and white alternate flash every minute.
+The light was rotated by a clockwork mechanism which needed winding up every 90 minutes.

 The red prisms of the optic were removed in 1992 and replaced with clear glass.
-Blackout panels added around the lens changed the characteristic to four white flashes every twenty seconds.
+Blackout panels added around the lens changed the character to four white flashes every twenty seconds.

 124 steps lead to the top of the 105ft (32m) high tower to the first-order optic.
 Underneath is the original clockwork mechanism visible through the glass casing.

 Beyond the red and white tower is the old engine room which is no longer in use.
-To the left, a smaller building housed rows of batteries, the diesel generators and computer equipment that link directly to the NLB headquarters in Edinburgh.
+To the left, a smaller building housed rows of batteries, diesel generators and computer equipment linking to the NLB headquarters.